jorgeg365/CSN150-Midterm/README.md

 ## Steps to follow
-Write the steps you followed here.
-This way you can keep track of where you might have messed up if the project does not work.

  * Read Steps to follow and Problems to have a cleared idea how to procedeed with the installation.
 1. Following the wazuh websites [installation](https://documentation.wazuh.com/current/installation-guide/wazuh-server/installation-assistant.html) ![replace](Images/github1.png) replace --wazuh-server wazuh-1 with -a because I kept getting this outcome ![wrong](Images/2.png) -a is a standard command line option which means, show all information or operate on all arguments
 2. Wait for the processing to finish and then you will get a user and a password credentials ![credentials](Images/password_Update.png)